bingoohuang/braft/README.md

 Get Started
 ---
-You can create a simple EasyRaft Node with local mDNS discovery, an in-memory Map service and MsgPack as serializer(this is the only one built-in at the moment)
+You can create a simple BRaft Node with local mDNS discovery, an in-memory Map service and MsgPack as serializer(this is the only one built-in at the moment)

 ```go